 Formal Recruitment Rounds:

 Meet the Chapters Round: Meet the Chapter’s Round takes place in two parts.
 You will get a chance to meet all of the Chapters and hear a little bit about what makes each sorority special.
-Women will be split up according to their Recruitment Guide groups and will travel with that group throughout the entirety of the recruitment process.
+Participants will be split up according to their Recruitment Guide groups and will travel with that group throughout the entirety of the recruitment process.
 Dress for this round is casual.
-Women usually wear jeans, a cute shirt, and flats or riding boots.
+Participants usually wear jeans, a cute shirt, and flats or riding boots.

 Philanthropy Round: Philanthropy Round will take place at each chapter’s house.
 During Philanthropy Round you will be working on an activity that benefits the chapter’s philanthropy and talking about the importance of this philanthropy to their chapter.
 Dress for this round is snappy casual.
-Women usually wear nice jeans, boots, a cute shirt, blazers, or skirts with flats.
+Participants usually wear nice jeans, boots, a cute shirt, blazers, or skirts with flats.

 Sisterhood Round: Sisterhood Round will take place in the chapter houses.
 This round you will learn about all of the perks of joining a sorority and a sisterhood.
 You will also hear about chapters’ emphasis on leadership, service, academics, and sisterhood.
 Dress for this round is business casual.
-Women usually wear skirts or slacks, a nice shirt, blazers, and nice flats or heels.
+Participants usually wear skirts or slacks, a nice shirt, blazers, and nice flats or heels.

 Before being considered for membership in any sorority or fraternity organization, every student must have completed at least 12 credit hours earned through regular course enrollment at OSU or a previous institution that are fully matriculated and have good academic standing with the university (a minimum 2.5 cumulative GPA, no exceptions) are eligible for participation in Formal Membership Recruitment.
 Please keep in mind that many chapters require a higher GPA to join.